SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelineCustomActionTypeConfigurationProperties.md

 ```

 ### -Queryable
-Indicates that the property will be used in conjunction with PollForJobs.
+Indicates that the property is used with PollForJobs.
 When creating a custom action, an action can have up to one queryable property.
 If it has one, that property must be both required and not secret.
-If you create a pipeline with a custom action type, and that custom action contains a queryable property, the value for that configuration property is subject to additional restrictions.
+If you create a pipeline with a custom action type, and that custom action contains a queryable property, the value for that configuration property is subject to other restrictions.
 The value must be less than or equal to twenty 20 characters.
 The value can contain only alphanumeric characters, underscores, and hyphens.